leonewtonz/CS-4395.001---Human-Language-Technologies---F22/README.md

 	- Type in "py Homework1_ldn190002.py data/data.csv" to run the file.
 	- Make sure the filepath data/data.csv is in the same folder with Homework1_ldn190002.py
 	- Then follow the program's prompt
 -	Python make it very easy to work with sysarg, and file I/O. It also have useful build-in libraries and methods to processing text file such as re, split(), splitline(), etc. However, in some cases, python will require extra step after the text was tokenize.
-That is NLTK is better option to processing text.
+That is why NLTK is the better option to processing text.
 For example: NLTK can perform the sentences segmentation way better then build-in python methods.
 	- raw_text = 'Mr. Smith went to Dr. Jones.
 Dr. Jones was trained in the U.S.A.'
 	- NLTK will not end a sentence on just any '.'.
 	- The sent_tokenize(raw_text) will output ['Mr. Smith went to Dr. Jones.', 'Dr. Jones was trained in the U.S.A.']